 The current school's Ofsted rating

-You must always consider the current Ofsted judgement of the school.
+You must always think about the current Ofsted judgement of the school.

-Statutory guidance states that good or outstanding schools should be prioritised and children in care shouldn't be placed in schools with an inadequate Ofsted rating.
-The Virtual School will support you in reviewing the most recent Ofsted reports.
+Statutory guidance states that good or outstanding schools should be prioritised.
+Children in care shouldn't be placed in schools with an inadequate Ofsted rating.
+The Virtual School will help you in reviewing the most recent Ofsted reports.

 The school's location

-You should consider how easily it will be for the child's carer to get them to school.
+You should think about how easy it will be for the child's carer to get them to school.

-While convenience shouldn't be the overriding factor, where two or more schools could meet the child's needs, you can consider ease of travel arrangements.
+Convenience shouldn't be the main factor, if two or more schools could meet the child's needs, consider ease of travel.

-In instances where the child is at an appropriate age and stage of development, you should consider how, over time, independent travel can be promoted.
+Where the child is at an appropriate age and stage of development, you should think about how independent travel can be promoted.

 Information needed by the new school

-It's important that the child's new school has access to relevant information about them.
+It's important that the child's new school has access to the correct details about them.

 All councils have school admission forms on their websites.
-The forms clearly identify the information the receiving authority requires.
+The forms clearly display the details the receiving authority requires.
 This is likely to include:

 - reasons for the school move